kajal-patel97/node-ansible-environment/README.md

 This is good for provisioning and automation, it will improve scalability, consistency and reliability in the IT environment

+- You need to configure the vagrantfile to make sure it reads that it is going to get its provisioning from ansible

 ## How to install ansible with Ubuntu
   - sudo apt-get install software-properties-common
   - sudo add-apt-repository ppa:ansible/ansible